William Thomas Rawleigh: Salesman

-Rawleigh's life as an independent salesman began on April 6, 1889 when he was 18 years old.
+Rawleigh's life as an independent salesman began on April 6, 1889, when he was 18 years old.
 Initially he turned his mother's kitchen into a part-time factory in order to produce liniment, until he could get enough money together to rent a small building.
 Many medicines were made, bottled and labelled in the Rawleigh family home.
 His first products were functional and filled the needs of the rural population.
 They included an antiseptic salve, a liniment that was labeled; For the internal and external use for man or beast!, a medicated ointment and a product named External AP (anti-pain) Oil.
 All of these products were manufactured by Rawleigh and sold from farmhouse to farmhouse in a buggy drawn by a horse named Bill that he borrowed from a neighbor.
 It's clear that he had found a ready market for the products he was offering and, in his travels, he also heard from the wives of farmers about what else they would like him to bring the next time he called.
 Rawleigh secured a large number of customers with his dependable service, honest methods, and free trials.
 He would leave products on "time and trial" knowing that the products would sell themselves.
-Beyond the previously listed items, the company also sold sewing machine oil, cough syrup, mustard, chewing gum and hog mixture, as well as cosmetics.
+Beyond the previously listed items, the company also sold sewing machine oil, cough syrup, mustard, chewing gum hog mixture and even farm machinery (hit-and-miss engines) as well as cosmetics.
 Rawleigh also distributed spices such as vanilla, peppermint and many others in his stock of consumer offerings.